matthewhbarker/Thwamp/README.md

 # THWAMP
 ## Bass Synth

+## PROJECT FINAL REPORT

 ## Overview

+For an overview, please refer to the overview written under 'PROJECT PROGRESS REPORT'.

+### PROJECT PROGRESS REPORT

+## Overview
-This project aims to develop a mono synthesizer plugin specifically designed for bass sounds.
+This project aims to develop a mono synthesizer plugin specifically designed for bass sounds - more specifcally, bass soudns heard in popular hip-hop music.
 The plugin will feature various controls such as saturation, distortion, and a unique "kick" parameter to enhance the user's ability to create diverse and dynamic bass tones.

 ## Team Members
 Matthew Barker: Project lead, responsible for overall design, coding, and documentation.